-Floyd Mayweather was linked to fighting Paul Spadafora almost his entire career as the pair turned professional within a year of each other at the same weight.
+Mayweather got linked to fighting Paul Spadafora almost his entire career as the pair turned professional within a year of each other at the same weight.

-Racing to world titles in the late 1990s, it was Mayweather who got the fast-track to a world title within twenty-four months of entering the paid ranks.
+Both raced to world titles in the late 1990s.
+But Mayweather got the fast track to a world title within twenty-four months of entering the paid ranks.

 Spadafora waited a little longer.
 He eventually got his title at lightweight in 1999.
 Floyd had claimed his belt at the same super-featherweight limit they began their run.

 As Mayweather rose through the divisions and on to superstardom, Spadafora had a contrasting road.
-Beating 18 opponents with losing records, to Mayweather’s two, didn’t help him attract the major spotlight.
+Beating 18 opponents with losing records, to Mayweather’s two, didn’t help him attract the significant spotlight.

-‘The Pittsburgh Kid’ also had troubles outside of the ring, serving time in boot-camp and prison facilities.
+‘The Pittsburgh Kid’ also had troubles outside the ring, serving time in boot camp and prison facilities.

 Despite this, the southpaw retained his undefeated record, even through extended periods on the sidelines.

 Twelve fights in ten years was a worst-case scenario for Spadafora.
 But amazingly, he was still consistently named in the same breath as Mayweather.

 Floyd Mayweather vs Paul Spadafora

 In 2013, two years before Floyd Mayweather retired, Spadafora was in with a shot of potentially being one of those final opponents.